Including cooking on a budget, family meal ideas and a cheap food shopping list

 Family Meal Ideas

-If trying to find your own family meal ideas that don’t cost you earth is causing you a headache, then my new ring binder book “The Family Meal Prep Binder: Cheap Recipes For Families on a Budget.”
-It has over over 100 simple, budget recipes that don’t require any fancy gadgets or expensive ingredients.
+If trying to find your own family meal ideas that don’t cost you earth is causing you a headache, then my new ring binder book “The Family Meal Prep Binder: Cheap Recipes For Families on a Budget” is for you.
+It has over 100 simple, budget recipes that don’t require any fancy gadgets or expensive ingredients.
 All the meals are “normal” family favourites that can be made in advance, from leftovers to Slimming World family friendly meals that can all be used to build up your meal plan weekly to keep you on budget.

 You can also add to them.
 We’ve left pages at the back so you can write out your families favourites so you always have them to hand.
 We are also offering all these recipes on Savings 4 Savvy Mums as extras in one big printable so you can print them at home (or buy for a small fee and sent to you by post) so you can add them to your binder yourself.